Godless: The Eastfield Exorcism: Production

-Filming took place in the Shire of Hepburn in Victoria, Australia, in late 2021.
+Filming took place in the Shire of Hepburn in Victoria, Australia, in November and December 2021.

 Release

 On 2 March 2023, it was announced that XYZ Films had acquired the North American distribution rights to Godless: The Eastfield Exorcism.
-On 7 March, an official trailer for the film was released on YouTube.
+An official trailer for the film was released on YouTube on 7 March 2023.

 Godless: The Eastfield Exorcism premiered in the Philippines on 8 March 2023, playing at SM Cinema theatres.
-The film is set to have its world premiere at the Overlook Film Festival in New Orleans, Louisiana, United States, between 30 March and 2 April 2023.
-It is scheduled for release on video-on-demand (VOD) and digital platforms in North America on 6 April 2023.
+The film had its world premiere at the Overlook Film Festival in New Orleans, Louisiana, United States, between 30 March and 2 April 2023.
+It was released on video-on-demand (VOD) and digital platforms in North America on 6 April 2023.

+Reception

+On Rotten Tomatoes, the film has an approval rating of 100% based on six reviews.
+Natalia Keogan of Filmmaker praised Georgia Eyers's performance and wrote that, "It's interesting to see a horror film, call out dangerous religious rites instead of sensationalizing them—and even more so for one that's 'based on true events' (a case from 1994) to present tangible facts in lieu of obscuring them to create a more compelling narrative."
+Bloody Disgusting's Meagan Navarro gave the film a score of two out of five, criticizing its narrative as "stripped bare of anything outside its path toward exorcism-induced destruction" and its sound design as "overblown"; she called the film "effectively uncomfortable" but referred to it as "less successful in its attempts to infuse a fictional horror movie with true crime."